 Unlike the Gator Grips, the Max-Grips are made of nylon, and instead of the matte texture, these picks have a very coarse area located where most of your thumb will rest on.
 This gives you the most anti-slippage possible.

-Therefore, I think Max-Grips win in that regard, but the Gators are still highly-effective in doing its job!
+Therefore, I think Max-Grips win in that regard, but the Gators are still highly effective in doing their job!

 On the other hand, delrin tends to be a lot stiffer than nylon, which is why I lean towards the Gator Grips more.
 Even at heavier thicknesses, nylon tends to have some flexibility to it.